Pluggedaxe/Art-Gallery-Website/README.md

 - Gallery of contemporary artworks by different artists
 - Navigation bar with dropdown menu
 - Hamburger icon for navigation on smaller screens

+##Usage

+Simply open the Home_page.html file in your web browser to view the website.

 ## Technologies Used